Last updated on October 13, 2021

 Remember to remove your opal jewellery before physical activities or household cleaning, as this gem can be easily damaged by other harder materials and surfaces.

-When storing opals, keep them separated from other harder gems and jewellery which may scratch, chip or even break them.
+When storing opals, keep them separated from other harder gems and jewellery that may scratch, chip or even break them.

 Opals can come as cut and polished solid stones and doublets or triplets.
 Taking care of these types is a little different.